Art-Sells/Arells/Build-Notes.md

 - - (delete)
 - - (Load More 5 per list)
 -------------------
-- (How It Works)
+- (About)

-### How It Works:
+### About:
-    Arells is a ledger that portrays how your investments would look if no bear markets existed.
+    Arells is a ledger that shows how your investments would look if bear markets never existed.

     Powered by (Vavity (V))